-- receive the consolidated financial statements of the Corporation for the year ended December 31, 2019 and the external auditor's report thereon; - elect the directors; - appoint the external auditor; and - transact such other business as may properly be brought before the meeting or any adjournment thereof.
+- receive the consolidated financial statements of the Corporation for the year ended December 31, 2020 and the external auditor's report thereon; - elect the directors; - appoint the external auditor; and - transact such other business as may properly be brought before the meeting or any adjournment thereof.

-Enclosed are the Corporation's Management Proxy Circular and a form of proxy or a voting instruction form (to be used by holders of Class A Common Shares).
+Enclosed are the Corporation's Management Proxy Circular and a form of proxy or a voting instruction form (to be used by holders of Class A common shares (the "Class A Common Shareholders")).
+Only persons shown on the register of shareholders of Class A Common Shares at the close of business on March 15, 2021 are entitled to receive notice of the meeting and to vote.